ThePrez/ServiceCommander-IBMi/README.md

 - `groups`: Custom groups that this service belongs to.
 Groups can be used to start and stop sets of services in a single operation.
 Specify as an array of strings.

 **Deprecated fields**
 - `check_alive_criteria`: (Deprecated)The criteria used when checking whether the service is alive or not.
 If `check_alive` is set to "port", this is expected to be a port number.
 If `check_alive` is set to "jobname", this is expect to be be a job name, either in the format "jobname" or "subsystem/jobname".
+It can also be specified in `PGM-____` format to check for jobs running a certain program from the main thread.
 This field is deprecated.
 As of v1.0.0, the `check_alive` field handles both port numbers and job names (or a list containing both).

 ### YAML file example
 The following is an example of a simple configuration for a Node.js application that runs on port 80: